elenadb93/Getting-and-Cleaning-Data-Project/README.md

 # Getting and Cleaning Data Project
 ## Final project for the Getting and Cleaning Data course

 The script ('run_analysis.R') uploads all the relevant files (for the scope of the analysis) located in the working directory.
-Relevant files for the test data set are:
+Relevant files are:
  - X_test.txt
  - y_test.txt
  - subject_test.txt